-- Faculty feel that there is a need for more support for continuous professional development.
+- Faculty felt that there was a need for more support for continuous professional development.
 The University should enable and encourage staff to participate in continued professional development activities to keep up to date with current developments in their area of expertise. - High current teaching load has a negative impact on staff research opportunities.
 In light of this, the EEC recommends considering for the implementation of the proposed differentiation between the (conventional) Educational Psychology programme and the School Psychology programme scenarios that keep teaching load within limits.
-Possible suggestions in this respect are to discontinue the delivery of the conventional Educational Psychology programme (if legislation permits) or in case the conventional Educational Psychology programme is retained to combine the student groups of both conventional tracks in one and the same course group for some courses where it is possible to address the needs of both target groups (and even create added value).
-Past students reported that they benefited greatly when such a combination of groups fostered a more interdisciplinary exchange between educational psychology and school psychology students. - Although the university, school and department are rightly proud of their recent climb in international research standing, the EEC feels that this is not sufficiently reflected in a well thought of strategy for the further development of the research dimension and its implementation in the (master) programmes. - It would be valuable to enhance methodological diversity by building capacity in qualitative research methods at the department.
+Possible suggestions in this respect are to discontinue the delivery of the conventional Educational Psychology programme (if legislation permits) or in case the conventional Educational Psychology programme is retained, to combine the student groups of both conventional tracks in one and the same course group for some courses where it is possible to address the needs of both target groups.
+Past students reported that they benefited greatly when such a combination of groups fostered a more interdisciplinary exchange between educational psychology and school psychology students.

+- Although the university, school and department are rightly proud of their recent climb in international research standing, the EEC feels that this is not sufficiently reflected in a well thought of strategy for the further development of the research dimension and its implementation in the (master) programmes. - It would be valuable to enhance methodological diversity by building capacity in qualitative research methods at the department.
 This will enable the programmes to increase the focus on qualitative approaches in the methodological courses.
 It is critical that the teacher of the course is an expert in that subject.
-This is fundamental here, particularly since the research methods courses are the only courses in which the students are exposed in some depth to questions pertaining to methodology.
+This is fundamental here, particularly since the research methods courses are the only courses in which the students are exposed to some depth to questions pertaining to methodology.
 If it is the case that the purpose of the course is for the students to maximise the extraction of information from the literature, then the teacher should be intimately familiar with both the qualitative as well as the quantitative aspects of the relevant literature of the fields.
 The greatest risk of having non-experts teach these courses is the additional amount of knowledge the teacher must be able to keep up with, as statistics and other methodologies as every area enjoys frequent evolutions and change of trends in the literature.
-Thus, if the teacher does not manage to keep up to date, then the risk of relying on increasingly outdated tools and methods arises.
-A reconsideration of qualitative methods is particularly important for the School Psychology trainees as their professional work synthesising findings from observation, interview and assessment data into one report consists very often of qualitative analysis and synthesis.
+Thus, if the teacher does not manage to keep up to date, then the risk of relying on increasingly outdated tools and methods rises.